Policies / Code of Conduct

 - No participant should feel pressured to play a game with your child.
 Many would welcome the opportunity to play with them, and others would prefer to keep their gaming child free.

-- Winter: There is alcohol present at this event.
+- Winter: There may be alcohol present at this event (if served by the venue).
 Summer: There is no alcohol served at this event.

 - Please note that these guidelines apply to all minors (under 18) unless otherwise specified.